 Koka Judo is long gone, and I hear that even Yuko is not a point anymore.
 So the days of tai chi people irritating judo referees are long gone.
 It reminds me of tai chi tournaments, where the rules had to changed so that wrestlers couldn’t sign up for tuishou tournaments and make a mockery of the game.

 At least one of my tai chi teachers had a brown belt in Judo before he switched to tai chi.
-Another tai chi teacher was a Sichuan provincial shuai jiao champion.
+Another tai chi teacher was a provincial shuai jiao champion in China.
 Yang Chengfu, the famous Yang Style tai chi master was said to have spent a fair amount of time hanging out with the Wrestling team in Beijing.

 One of the strengths of tai chi is its mid-range skill.
 Strikers don’t like to be that close and grapplers don’t like to be that far away.
 When you are comfortable in that range, you can surprise a lot of mma folks in the bridge.